BitVortex/dotfiles/README.md

 ##dotfiles (BitVortex)

 ####.Xresources
-* includes settings for rxvt-unicode and references a custom-written clipboard plugin
+* includes settings for rxvt-unicode-256color and references a custom-written clipboard plugin
 * requires Inconsolate font to be installed
-* makes use of the Solarized Dark color scheme by Ethan Schoonover
+* makes use of the Solarized Dark color scheme by Ethan Schoonover, covering the first 16 colors

 ####.zshrc
 * requires zsh and oh-my-zsh